guitmz/capable/README.md

 ##  Getting Started

+### Requirements

+Capable requires `CAPACITIES_SPACE_ID` and `CAPACITIES_API_TOKEN` environment variables to be defined for authentication.
+Please refer to the official documentation for more information.

 ###  Installation

+The installation options are the following:

+- Download the pre-compiled binary from the releases page
+- Use Homebrew `brew install guitmz/tools/capable`
-Download the pre-compiled binary from the releases page or follow the guide below to build the project from source:
+- Or follow the guide below to build the project from source:

 1. Clone the app repository:
 ```sh